 PTSD affects around three million Australians at some time in their lives.
 Up to eight per cent of people in the general community who experienced a traumatic event will develop PTSD, but for first responders and those in the military, that rate doubles.

 Author and counsellor Kerrie Atherton, who experienced PTSD from a young age and became an Ambassador for the FearLess PTSD support community, said a dedicated national research centre would be a game-changer for people like her who had suffered for years.

 “I witnessed my mum being electrocuted and then come back to life when I was seven and that was traumatic for me.
 With PTSD, it’s like your brain gets stuck in danger mode long-term,” Ms Atherton said.

 “You think of PTSD you often think of veterans, but so many situations can affect so many people in so many ways – for example I had racing heart, headaches, stomach upsets and panic attacks.

 “It really impacted my life, I became nervous, I was not able to concentrate, I was suffering from depression, and I felt alone and I think that’s something a lot of PTSD sufferers feel – but a centre like this reminds us that we are not in this alone.”

 USC Thompson Institute Director Professor Jim Lagopoulos said the PTSD program would be the first of its kind in Australia, based on similar programs overseas that had seen “phenomenal success rates”.

-“Since the institute began six years ago, researchers here have been working to understand the neural underpinnings of PTSD to improve quality of live for patients and their families,” Professor Lagopoulos said.
+“Since the institute began six years ago, researchers here have been working to understand the neural underpinnings of PTSD to improve quality of life for patients and their families,” Professor Lagopoulos said.